kordk/shinyGAStool/paper.md

 We present shinyGAStool, a simple and powerful tool that enables the user to access large genome-wide genotype datasets, genomic annotations, and perform a genetic association analysis on their desktop.

-# Implementation and available data
+# Implementation
 ShinyGAStool is written in R (https://www.R-project.org/) and implemented in shiny (https://CRAN.R-project.org/package=shiny), and runs in all major web browsers tested, making the interface comfortable for a wide audience.
 The package requires the other R packages DT (https://CRAN.R-project.org/package=DT) and snpStats (https://www.bioconductor.org/packages/snpStats) User sample phenotype/metadata are provided as a spreadsheet in a comma-separated value format (CSV) and sample genotypes are provided as binary PLINK files (Figure 1).
 A user selects the version the human genome reference to use from the annotations provided for the GRCh38/hg19 and GRCh39/hg38 assemblies.
 The genetic association analysis is performed using either a linear or logistic regression.
 A user identifies the dependent variable and independent variables from the sample data provided.
 Loci for evaluation are identified by gene symbol, dbSNP id, and/or chromosomal location.
 Three gene annotation tables from the UCSC Genome Browser '[@Karolchik:2011; @Rosenbloom:2015]' are provided for symbol selection (i.e., CCDS,`[@Pujar:2018]` RefSeq, `[@OLeary:2016]` and GENCODE `[@Frankish:2019]`).
 Loci are modeled as doses (i.e., zero, one, or two copies) of the rare allele.
 Three genetic models are available for testing (i.e., additive, dominant, and recessive).

 A release is also provided as a stand-alone binary with installer for Windows using R-portable.

+# Usage
+A three-step workflow to perform a genetic association analysis

+1. Variable selection

+A user will load phenotype (meta) data and identify dependent and independent variables for evaluation (Figure 2A, simulated LDL phenotype data).
+The sample information is provided in a CSV formatted file including the sample identifier, the outcome of interest, and any additional co-variates to include in the model (e.g., eigenvalues of ancestry informative markers).
+The user then identifies the variable used to connect with the genotype data (provided in the next step) and the outcome of interest.
+Finally, the co-variates that are identified are plotted for reference.
+Summary statistics are provided.

+2. Genotype loci selection

+A user selects the appropriate annotation data from either the GRCh37/hg19 or the GRCh38/hg38 human reference genome assemblies provided with shinyGAStool (Figure 2B).
+The study genotype data should be in the common PLINK file format (i.e., bed/bim/fam).[17]
+The loci for evaluation are then selected by gene, loci name (e.g., dbSNP ‘rs’ number, selectable only from the bim file, to help avoid any typing mistakes), and/or chromosomal region (chromosome and base pair position).
+When the gene name is provided, the user can select between gene regions (i.e., Transcription start – end, exons, or coding only) and the type of transcript (i.e., all or specific).
+The option to include loci upstream and downstream of the gene’s named are also provided.
+Loci can also be selected based on symbol from the CCDS, RefSeq, and/or GENCODE sources.
+Once the selection is complete, genotypes for these loci are extracted from the user genotype file and summarized in a table (e.g., frequencies).

+3. Genetic association analysis

+Finally, the association test is selected and performed (Figure 2C).
+A user will select either a linear or logistic regression appropriate to the trait characteristics of their outcome and select the genetic model(s) to evaluate.
+The genetics are modeled as the dosage of the rare allele (as discussed above).
+The results of the analysis can then be saved as a CSV file.

+Conclusion
+ShinyGAStool is a simple and powerful tool that enables the user to access large genome-wide genotype datasets, genomic annotations, and perform a genetic association analysis on their desktop.

 # Acknowledgements

 This study was supported by the National Cancer Institute (NCI, CA233774).
-It's contents are solely the reponsibility of the authors and do not represent the official views of the NIH.
+It's contents are solely the reponsibility of the authors and do not represent the official views of the National Institue of Health (NIH).

 # References